Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

-The values of this expression mapped over the \TZO progenitor systems are shown in Figure \ref{fig:omegacrit}.
-Throughout the relevant parameter space, the minimum of this value is $\Omega/\Omega_\mathrm{crit} \approx 36$, which implies that disk formation is inevitable, though perhaps not instantaneous throughout the core.
-The specific angular momentum $j$ of the core material is a function of density in the core and cannot be treated as constant.
-We must look more deeply into core structure to investigate how and where disk formation may occur.
+The values of this expression mapped over the \TZO\ progenitor systems are shown in Figure \ref{fig:omegacrit}.
+Throughout the relevant parameter space, the minimum of this value is $\Omega/\Omega_\mathrm{crit} \approx 36$, found only in the most extended and most massive merger models, which implies that disk formation is inevitable.
+Yet, perhaps disk formation is not instantaneous throughout the core: the specific angular momentum $j$ of the core material is a function of density in the core and cannot be treated as constant.
+We proceed to look more deeply into core structure to investigate how and where disk formation may occur.